Request failed with status code 502

 [Mon Nov 14 08:30:35.162443 2022] [core:notice] [pid 1] AH00094: Command line: 'apache2 -D FOREGROUND'

-You should now be able to log in to eramba using https://ip:8443
+You should now be able to login to eramba using https://localhost:8443 (or your DNS name https://yourdns.com)

-Once completed, you will be logged into eramba.
-You now need to complete the Basic Configurations guide.
+Now you are set.
+Now you need to complete the Basic Configurations guide.